 For those with serious skin infections, there are two ways to receive disability benefits.
 One is to meet the criteria of an impairment in Social Security's Blue Book, a list of conditions that SSA has determined are automatically disabling.
 The second is by showing that you're unable to perform any full-time work based on your age, education, work experience, and residual functional capacity (RFC), Social Security's term for the most you can do despite your impairments.

-Skin conditions such as cellulitis, diabetic blisters, recurrent fungal infections, and recurrent bacterial or staph infections are generally evaluated under listing 8.04.
-To meet this listing, an individual must have a chronic infection of the skin or mucous membrane with “extensive fungating or extensive ulcerating skin lesions” lasting at least three months despite treatment.
+Skin conditions such as cellulitis, diabetic blisters, recurrent fungal infections, and recurrent bacterial or staph infections are generally evaluated under listing 8.04, for chronic skin infections.
+To meet this listing, an individual must have a chronic infection of the skin or mucous membrane with "extensive fungating or extensive ulcerating skin lesions" lasting at least three months despite treatment.

 A frequent combination of medical conditions on disability applications is diabetes with diabetes-related foot infections that cause recurring ulcerating lesions.
 Alternatively, some individuals with diabetes suffer from diabetic blisters on the foot (also know as bullous disease of diabetes, or bullous diabeticorum).
 This condition would be evaluated under listing 8.03, for bullous disease.
 This listing is similar to the one for skin infections: it requires extensive skin lesions that persist for three months despite treatment.

 Of course, if your skin condition is caused by another disease or condition, the SSA may evaluate you under another listing as well.
 In addition, if your skin condition causes, for example, facial disfigurement or other physical deformities that affect your social functioning or mood, you will be evaluated under the mental disorders listings.